 This documentation includes lessons for teachers and API documentation for developers (check out the index on the left).
 We hope you enjoy developing for the BBC micro:bit using MicroPython.

-If you're a new programmer, teacher or unsure where to start, begin with the tutorials.
+If you're a new programmer, teacher or unsure where to start, begin with the Tutorials and use the micro:bit Python Editor to program the micro:bit.